 Homes, businesses and churches form a complete downtown area that appears to have frozen in time.

 Centre Street is its main hub of activiy.
 There restaurants, bars and shops offer timeless experiences.
 As you explore the area, you might ask yourself if this really is the 21st century.

 Look back on Georgia

 Fort Clinch State Park covers the northernmost part of Amelia Island.
-Above all the park is home to the well preserved Fort Clinch, another historic highlight on the Washington DC to Miami itinerary.
+Above all the park is home to the well preserved Fort Clinch, another historic highlight on the itinerary.

 The strategic position of Fort Clinch is apparent.
 Just across St. Mary’s River the neighboring Cumberland Island is Georgia territory.